Isabella Springmuhl Tejada

 Isabella Springmuhl Tejada (nickname, Belita; born 23 February 1997) is a Guatemalan fashion designer.
 She is noted for reportedly being the first fashion designer to have Down syndrome.
-Under her brand Down to Xjabelle, she creates sustainable designs using using colorful Guatemalan fabrics.
+Under her brand Down to Xjabelle, she creates sustainable designs using colorful Guatemalan fabrics.
 She is using the power of fashion to challenge the stereotypes and social discrimination she has experienced in response to her condition.
 Her designs were showcased at the International Fashion Showcase segment of London Fashion Week in 2016.
 The same year she was voted one of the BBC 100 Women.

 Background

 Springmuhl is the youngest of four children.
 Her maternal grandmother was a talented designer herself, and she displayed talent as a young girl in drawing and making clothes for her dolls.
 After graduating from college as a bachelor in Sciences and Letters, she applied to study fashion but was rejected because of her Down syndrome.
 She was eventually admitted to a school to study it.